Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (b): Tseitin Transformation*]

-The Tseitin transformation produces _equisatisfiable_ CNF by introducing auxiliary variables.
+The Tseitin transformation produces _equisatisfiable_ CNF by introducing _auxiliary variables_.
 The transformed formula has different models, but they naturally correspond to the original's.

 Consider $(A or B) and (C or (D and E))$: